Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards

 \subsection{Limitations of SOLACE}

-One limitation is that the intrinsic self-confidence does not align strongly with human preference, where observed gains are modest.
-Also, while SOLACE shows to improve compositional generation, text rendering and text faithfulness, we cannot target a specific alignment objective using SOLACE alone.
+One limitation is that intrinsic self-confidence does not align strongly with human preference; observed gains on preference metrics are modest.
+Also, while SOLACE improves compositional generation, text rendering, and text faithfulness, it cannot target a specific alignment objective on its own.
 However, we showed that SOLACE can be integrated with external rewards to target specific alignments while alleviating reward hacking and improving compositionality or text rendering capabilities (\cref{tab:main_quantitative}).
 We note that SOLACE's self-confidence is computed \emph{under the same text conditioning} $c$ in $r(x,c)$, which reduces (but does not eliminate) the risk of reinforcing prompt-agnostic high-density modes; we provide empirical analysis on rare compositions and diversity preservation in the supplementary (\cref{appendix:diversity_semantic}).